1. Check for unclaimed cheques

 You don’t even need to put a single dollar in the plan to qualify; you just need an RESP.
 The government will contribute up to $2,000 per child, starting with up to $500 for the first year and up to $100 every year the child is eligible until they turn 15.

 Looking after your aging parents who have trouble getting around, or maybe you have mobility issues of your own?
-Seniors and people with disabilities can get a tax credit for upgrades in their home.
+Older people and people with disabilities can get a tax credit for upgrades in their home.

 The Home Accessibility Tax Credit helps pay for renovations that make your house easier to navigate or reduce the chance of injury.